 Following the initial design updates and subsequent tests it has been confirmed that in-editor Trilogue Table exchange is acceptable by the users.

-One of the Business Requirements - a notions of Formal / Informal versions did not cause confusion and in some cases clarified the purpose of a version/exchange.
+One of the Business Requirements - a notion of Formal / Informal versions did not cause confusion and in some cases clarified the purpose of a version/exchange.
 These two flags seemed to be intuitively understood by the users.

-Users found quick access popup-style tooltips enumerating purpose of new design elements bringing a much needed clarification.
+Users found quick access popup-style tooltips enumerating purpose of the new design elements bringing a much needed clarification.
 No user manual was necessary during the User Tests sessions, especially the later design was found to be self-explanatory.

 Version Compare screen has been developed from scratch during User Tests - following user feedback.
-It allows to compare any two versions of a Trilogue Table, including an incoming ones that have not yet been accepted.
+It allows to compare any two versions of a Trilogue Table, including incoming ones that have not yet been accepted.
 Various presentation options have been included.

 Internal EP Sharing, though not of interest to all users, solved majority of use cases for users that seemed to be interested in communicating exclusively with the new tool.
 The later versions of the design clearly introduced a notion of a document owner that has a full access control that was relatively easy to understand for uninitiated users.
 The team used existing design patterns of online, multiuser text editors to solve the ownership visibility and access control.